AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# Top Techniques in AI and Neuroscience - 05/06/2024 - Mermaid Models by Aaron Wacker

 # Top Techniques in AI and Neuroscience - 05/06/2024 - Review by Aaron Wacker

 1. **Principle Self Alignment with Verbose Cloning:**  https://arxiv.org/pdf/2305.03047 - Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision